Zoo in Budapest: Plot

-One of the other zookeepers finds the three in the den and Zani runs after him, but shortly after he starts running away from the officers.
-Zani gets caught and you realize that the other zookeeper is trying to have his way with Eve since Zani is gone, but Zani hears Eve's screams and escapes to run after her.
-He fights the other zookeeper off of Eve.
-Paul escapes and keeps running until he gets to an area where there is a strange man locked in a cage, because he was put earlier that night by one of the zookeepers.
-The strange man has Paul go and get the key and get him out of the cage but Paul accidentally does the wrong cage and lets loose the tiger.
-All the sudden with the tiger leaping around getting mad at the other animals making them excited all of the animals break out of their cage and start fighting with one another.
-This makes the little boy start to sob, someone hears him and they recognize it coming from the tiger, lion, and elephant area.
+One of the other zookeepers finds the three in the den.
+Zani and Paul escape, but shortly after he starts running away from the officers, Zani gets caught.
+The other zookeeper is trying to have his way with Eve now that Zani is gone, but Zani hears Eve's screams and escapes to save her.
+He fights the other zookeeper off Eve.
+Paul keeps running until he gets to an area where there is a strange man locked in a cage.
+He was put earlier that night by one of the zookeepers.
+The strange man has Paul go and get the key and get him out of the cage but Paul accidentally unlocks the wrong cage and lets the tiger loose.
+All of a sudden the tiger leaps around exciting all of the other animals, who break out of their cages and begin fighting with one another.
+This makes the little boy start to sob, when someone hears him and they recognize it coming from the tiger, lion, and elephant area.

-In a resourceful move Zani lowers himself to where Paul is so he can snatch him up and get him out of harms way, but after grabbing him one of the animals grabs hold of Zani's leg and he is left very injured.
-After getting the help of some hoses and a very smart elephant the Dr. gets the animals back into their cages.
-As Zani is getting taken away to the hospital Paul's father comes up to him and says thank you, and if there is anything I can do let me know.
-Zani then replies that he does not want the orphanage to take Eve away.
+In a resourceful move, Zani lowers himself to where Paul is so he can snatch him up and get him out of harms way.
+However one of the animals grabs hold of Zani's leg and he is gravely injured.
+After getting the help of some horses and a very smart elephant the doctor gets the animals back into their cages.
+As Zani is getting taken away to the hospital, Paul's father comes up to thank him, and ask there if is anything he can do to help Zani.
+Zani replies that he does not want the orphanage to send Eve away.

-You fast forward a little bit and Paul's father, Mr. Vandor, played by Niles Welch, is at the orphanage arranging with the head that Eve is under his protection for the next five years, but it is not going to matter because she is marrying Zani tomorrow and they will live on his estate and Zani will look after his animals.
-The last shot you see is of Eve and Zani riding a horse and saying that they are home and they are just like the others.
+You fast forward a little bit and Paul's father, Mr. Vandor, is at the orphanage arranging with its head for Eve to be under his protection for the next five years.
+Regardless, the issue of guardianship is not going to matter because Eve is to marry Zani the next day, and they will live on the Vandor’s estate where Zani will look after the animals.
+The last shot is of Eve and Zani riding a horse and saying that they are home and just like the other people.